Reusable Menstrual Cups

 Most people find the Diva Cup pretty easy to insert, but for a small percentage of people, it can cause cramps.

 In terms of sizing, the small Fleurcup is smaller than the small Diva Cup, while the large is larger.
-The Diva Cup, both small and large are actually kind of average sized cups.
+The Diva Cup, both small and large is actually kind of average-sized cups.

 You can check out the Diva Cup for yourself over on Amazon: